How to Make a Zingy Lemon Meringue Pie

 - Leave to cool.
 Take out the baked flan case, remove the beads and also leave to cool.

-- Make the meringues by whisking 4 egg whites in a clean bowl until stiff
+- Make the meringues by whisking 4 egg whites in a clean bowl or food mixer until stiff

 - Gradually add 200g of sugar and keep whisking until you have a silky white meringue